electrikmilk/HV-Engine/README.md

 ];

 let myGame = new Game(scenes,plugins);

+// define global variables for your scenes...etc.

 ```
 This will prompt the engine to load your first scene once it is ready.
 In your scene files is where you tell the engine what you want it to do.
-You can load other scenes, create spites, and more!
+You can load other scenes, create sprites, and more!
 Check the docs for more info on everything a scene can tell the engine to do.